yochannah/carpentries.org/_posts/2021/07/2021-07-06-infrastructure-testing.md

 ### Infrastructure Testing

 Our new infrastructure consists of R and pandoc with our three in-house packages to coordinate, validate, and style our lessons.
+We wanted to assess three major aspects of lesson development: infrastructure installation, lesson creation, and lesson contribution.

-We tested the alpha version of our infrastructure between May and June 2021.
+We tested the alpha version of our infrastructure between April and June 2021.
-For this testing phase, we recruited people from all across our community including maintainers, instructors, core team members, and even people who were brand new to The Carpentries.
+For this testing phase, we wanted to be absolutely certain that our infrastructure was easy to use from the start, so we recruited people from all across our community.
+This includes maintainers, instructors, core team members, incubator maintainers, and even people who were brand new to The Carpentries.
-Another aspect was understanding how comfortable the participants were with using our current infrastructure AND how comfortable they were with R.
+Because our new infrastructure centered around the R publishing ecosystem, we wanted to recruit people with varying expertise in R.

-Our goal was to assess three salient aspects:
+Our goal for testing  was to assess three salient aspects:

 1. Is the infrastructure [installable?](https://github.com/carpentries/sandpaper-docs/issues/33)
 2. Can participants [create a lesson?](https://tang0008.github.io/buoyant-barnacle/)
 3. Can participants [contribute to a lesson?](https://github.com/carpentries/sandpaper-docs/pull/34)

-Participants were asked to complete these tasks on their own, following the instructions at <https://carpentries.github.io/sandpaper-docs/>
+Participants were asked to complete these tasks on their own, following the instructions at <https://carpentries.github.io/sandpaper-docs/>.
 Afterwards, we conducted 20 minute post-feedback open-ended interviews to assess how comfortable they were with the new infrastructure and how it compared with the previous iterations.
 We asked them five questions: